Lecture Notes in Cosmology: The transfer function for tensor perturbations

 \section{The transfer function for tensor perturbations}

-Treating the evolution of tensor perturbations, which we have done in the context of inflation in Chapter~\ref{Chap:Inflation} is much easier than for scalar modes because of two reasons.
-The first is that CDM and baryons are very non-relativistic and so do not possess anisotropic stress, which would source GW.
-The second reason is that, though photons and neutrinos do have anisotropic stresses this are always very small so that it is a good approximation to neglect them.
+Treating the evolution of tensor perturbations, which we have done in the context of inflation in Chapter~\ref{Chap:Inflation}, is much easier than for scalar modes for two reasons.
+The first is that CDM and baryons are very non-relativistic and so do not possess anisotropic stress, which would source gravitational waves.
+The second reason is that, though photons and neutrinos do have anisotropic stresses, these are always very small, so it is a good approximation to neglect them.

 Therefore, what we have to do is to recover the calculations of Sec.~\ref{Sec:ProductionofGWduringinfl} and solve Eq.~\eqref{heqGW} with a $\mathcal H$ given in the radiation- and matter-dominated epoch.
-As we already know, on very large scales, meaning $k^2 \ll a''/a$, $h$ is a constant (we shall call it $h_{\rm P}$) and this holds true for whatever background expansion we choose.
-We used this fact in order to determine the primordial power spectrum and in the present section we use it again to determine the initial value for solving Eq.~\eqref{heqGW}.
+As we already know, on very large scales, meaning $k^2 \ll a''/a$, $h$ is a constant (we shall call it $h_{\rm P}$), and this holds true for whatever background expansion we choose.
+We used this fact in order to determine the primordial power spectrum, and in the present section we use it again to determine the initial value for solving Eq.~\eqref{heqGW}.

 Using Eqs.~\eqref{Friedmannequationmatterandradiation} and \eqref{conformalHubblefactoratequality}, we can write the conformal Hubble parameter as follows:

 where we have introduced again $y \equiv \rho_{\rm m}/\rho_{\rm r}$ as new independent variable.